top of page

 Merchant - Revenue and Cost Drivers

-Merchants, obviously, want consumers to spend more, frequently, and repeatedly.
+Merchants, obviously, want consumers to spend more, as well as frequently and repeatedly.
 This is how they make money, recoup their fixed and variable costs, and generate profit.
 To this end, they want to reduce friction.

-The other side of the coin to this notion is the impact of a particular purchase on the individual's finances.
-If a particular purchase strains their current finances, they are bound to postpone, or avoid it.
+Reinforcing this phenomenon is the impact of a particular purchase on the individual's finances.
+If a particular purchase strains their credit balance, they are bound to postpone, or avoid it.

 This phenomenon is all too visible in e-Commerce context: Cart abandonment rates are 80% - 90%, showing that sometimes buyer remorse precedes - and averts - the purchase.

-To alleviate this pain, and reduce friction to purchasing decisions, merchants have been offering credit in all forms, splitting payments included, as it postpones part of the cost to following paydays and replenishing balances.
+To alleviate this pain, and reduce friction for purchasing decisions, merchants have been offering credit in all forms, splitting payments included, as it postpones part of the cost to following paydays and anticipates timing for account balance replenishment.

 Klarna, a major BNPL provider, cites the following results for merchants offering this payent scheme: